yoyoyoseob/ios-variable-scope-ios-0615-public/README.md

 ### Pointers

-*(This section has no real bearing on the lab, but if you ever see two asterisks in a data type, or a primitive type with an asterisk, come back here as a jumping-off point.)*
+*(This section has no real bearing on the lab, but if you ever see two asterisks in a data type, or a primitive type with an asterisk, come back here as a jumping-off point.
+This gets a bit more advanced, so if it doesn't entirely make sense right now just move on to the assignment.)*

 If you want to mutate primitives from a function, well… you need a pointer to the primitive.
 It's the same deal as objects — a value that is a reference to a primitive.
 The array block methods that have `BOOL *stop` arguments are [an example](https://developer.apple.com/library/prerelease/ios/documentation/Cocoa/Reference/Foundation/Classes/NSArray_Class/index.html#//apple_ref/occ/instm/NSArray/indexesOfObjectsPassingTest:).

 And if you want to really reassign an object parameter?
 Pointers to pointers. `NSError **` arguments are the only time you're likely to see these.

 You should very rarely have to deal with things like those.
-99% of the time you do, it will be the `NSError **` case, which you can just treat as an opaque pattern if you don’t feel like learning the ins and outs of pointers.
+99% of the time you do, it will be the `NSError **` or `BOOL *` case, which you can just treat as opaque patterns if you don’t feel like learning the ins and outs of pointers.
 They’re incredibly powerful but frequently confusing and error-prone.
-The good news is that if you stick within the Objective-C world of classes and methods, you’ll rarely have to deal with them except in name-only.
+The good news is that if you stick within the Objective-C world of classes and methods, you’ll rarely have to deal with them except in name only.

 # Assignment: